 For example, sufferers typically experience recurrent reminders and flashbacks of traumatic events, such as injuries and death seen in the field of battle.
 PTSD sufferers may become withdrawn from the world, as they seek to avoid any reminders of the traumatic event.

 Dramatic mood swings are also common.
 In addition, sudden paranoia, aggression, and extreme bouts of depression are symptoms of PTSD in military veterans.
+These issues can be also due to physical wounds such as constant pain, stiffness, reduced mobility, nerve damage, etc., either due to past injury or due to recent surgery.

 Major PTSD Risk Factors